Loading...

 Safety note

 Stepping time can disrupt time-sensitive workloads.
-Use makestep when you need to correct a significantly wrong clock quickly (for example after a VM snapshot restore), and prefer gradual slewing during normal steady-state operations.
+Use makestep when the clock is substantially wrong (for example after a VM restore), and prefer normal steady-state synchronization for routine drift.

 Command